drchrispinnock/bakingsetup/mondaynet/README.md

 # How to use this fine work

-1. Setup an Ubuntu AWS host - t3.xlarge, 60GB SSD
+1. AWS: Setup an Ubuntu AWS host - t3.xlarge, 60GB SSD
+   GCP: Setup an equivalent GCP host from Ubuntu 20 template

 Although the scripts will attempt to update software, it is a good idea to apt update, apt upgrade -y && apt dist-upgrade -y

+Login to your host (e.g. ubuntu on AWS, you on GCP)

 2. Checkout the startup software in $HOME